 - (a) The Company has arranged for its bankers to guarantee its obligation to third parties.
-The used portion of the guarantee is \$0.569 million (2020: \$0.452 million) and the maximum amount of the guarantee available is \$0.569 million (2020: \$0.452 million).
-The Company has also arranged for its ultimate parent entity to guarantee its obligation to certain customers to a maximum of \$7.8 million (2020: \$7.8 million).
-This facility is fully available and not used at the reporting date (2020: nil). - (b) The Company is involved in a number of legal actions relating to product liability and other contractual matters in the ordinary course of business.
-These are being contested and where it is probable that a liability will arise, a provision has been made in these accounts for estimated legal costs and settlements of potential claims.
-Please refer to Note 22. - (c) On 18 October 2021 a number of Australian Mercedes-Benz dealers lodged a claim against the Company with the Federal Court of Australia.
+The used portion of the guarantee is \$0.246 million (2021: \$0.569 million) and the maximum amount of the guarantee available is \$0.246 million (2021: \$0.569 million).
+The Company has also arranged for its ultimate parent entity to guarantee its obligation to certain customers to a maximum of \$7.8 million (2021: \$7.8 million).
+This facility is fully available and not used at the reporting date (2021: nil). - (b) The Company is involved in a number of legal actions relating to product liability and other contractual matters in the ordinary course of business.
+These are being contested and where it is probable that a liability will arise, a provision has been made in these accounts for estimated legal costs and settlements of potential claims. - (c) On 18 October 2021 a number of Australian Mercedes-Benz dealers lodged a claim against the Company with the Federal Court of Australia.
 They allege that the Company forced the dealers to accept a change in their business model from a dealership model to an agency model and thus deprived them of the goodwill they created through their investments in the Australian Mercedes-Benz dealership network.
 They seek reinstatement of the dealership model or, alternatively, compensation for the damage they allegedly incurred.
-The Company considers those claims to be without merit and will defend itself against the claims.
+The Company considers those claims to be without merit and is defending itself against the claims.
 No provision has been recognised in relation to this claim, which represents a contingent liability.
 As legal proceedings are actively under way, no further details can be disclosed in the Company's financial statements so as not to prejudice the Company's legal position on this matter.
-The Company has recognised a provision in relation to anticipated external legal costs that may arise as part of this litigation matter.
 Please refer to Note 22.